Frequently Asked Questions

 The person who sold me my property signed a survey affidavit declaring the property void of encroachments.
 Is this legal?

 This action is currently held to be legal from an Attorney General's opinion.
-Some States have declared this as surveying without a license and illegal.
+However, some states have declared this as surveying without a license and therefor illegal and punishable by fines.
 The question then becomes as to whether or not it is advisable to accept this affidavit.
-The answer is a clear no. Think about it.
+Our answer is a clear no. Think about it.
 Did you accept a termite inspection performed by the owner or a certified pest control agent, did you accept a letter of clear title from the owner or from a qualified attorney, did you accept a home inspection from the owner or from a bonded home inspector.
-If you have closed on your investment without a current survey you truly have no idea as to where your bounds lie nor if there are looming legal problems accepted without your knowledge.
+If you have closed on your investment without a current survey, you truly have no idea as to where your bounds lie nor if there are looming legal problems accepted without your knowledge.

 Before I bought my property my realtor pointed out my boundaries.
 Now I have hired a surveyor and he disagrees with those locations.
 Why?